DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 In American Call Option with premium, the premium:

-+ should be refundable for the initior if the participant doesn't participate; or
++ should be refundable for the initiator if the participant doesn't participate; or
 + should be redeemable for the participant if the participant does participate.

 ## Backwards Compatibility